 You can identify what services cost your company the most by checking that resources in your Kubernetes cluster are properly tagged using labels or namespaces.
 Monitoring is frequently the best place to start when figuring out the return on investment of various cost-cutting measures.

 Setting up an overall framework is highly advised.
 You must make sure that you are informed if anything unusual occurs.
 For instance, you’ll want to be informed if a product or service unexpectedly increases in price so that you may investigate the cause and implement changes.

 By actively monitoring clusters, containers, and namespace resource allocation, Kubernetes monitoring can assist you in enhancing security.
 You can monitor a variety of KPIs to maintain Kubernetes security.
-Tools like Prometheus may monitor Kubernetes metrics that you can use for security.
-To ensure you don't miss any security threats, tools like Grafana present metrics on many dashboards.
+Kubernetes monitoring tools like Prometheus may monitor some Kubernetes metrics you can use for security.
+To ensure you don’t miss any security threats, tools like Grafana present metrics on many dashboards.

 You can monitor a variety of KPIs to maintain Kubernetes security.
 They are typically broken down into three primary categories: resource monitoring, services monitoring, and infrastructure monitoring.

 You must monitor the metrics below to determine how well your Kubernetes infrastructure performs.

 CPU usage-You may gain valuable insight into cluster performance by monitoring the amount of CPU your pods are using with regards to their configured requests and limitations, as well as CPU utilization at the node level.
 A lack of available CPU at the node level can cause the node to restrict the amount of CPU allotted to each pod, much as a pod exceeding its CPU limits.